OneSignal/react-native-onesignal/MIGRATION_GUIDE.md

 - This is a Beta release so please test thorougly prior to production use.
 - Changing app IDs is not supported.
 - Any `User` namespace calls must be invoked **after** initialization.
 Example: `OneSignal.User.addTag("tag", "2")`
-- In the iOS SDK, the user state is only refreshed from the server when a new session is started (cold start or backgrounded for over 30 seconds) or when the user is logged in.
-This is by design.

 # Known issues